 Consideration should be given to the appropriate timing of data collection for each level of outcome.
 For example, satisfaction is usually captured as a short-term outcome, whereas behavior and institutional changes are normally considered longer-term outcomes.

 Overall, the quality of your monitoring and evaluation plan will be judged on how well it (1) Specifies intended outcomes; (2) gives clear descriptions of how each outcome will be measured; (3) identifies when particular outcomes will be measured; and (4) provides a clear description of the data collection strategies for each outcome (i.e., surveys, interviews, or focus groups).
 (Please note that evaluation plans that deal only with the first level of outcomes [satisfaction] will be deemed less competitive under the present evaluation criteria.)

 Grantees will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
-All data collected, including survey responses and contact information, must be maintained for a minimum of three years and provided to the Bureau upon request.
+All data collected, Start Printed Page 22211including survey responses and contact information, must be maintained for a minimum of three years and provided to the Bureau upon request.

 IV.3e.
 Please take the following information into consideration when preparing your budget: